maximilianweinhold/maximilianweinhold.github.io/index.md

-## Hello!
+# Maximilian Weinhold

+Hello!
 My name is Maximilian Weinhold and I am a postbaccalaureate researcher at the NIH, working on neural circuits, vocalizations, and speech disorders.
 My interests are wide-ranging, but at the moment I'm particularly interested in how the brain encodes information about it's environment through local and global signals.
 This has started me on a journey deeper into information theory, signal processing, topological coding, and pairwise interactions.

 ![image](https://user-images.githubusercontent.com/95586072/144760964-e1ea55b9-4e64-4516-aac0-4cc40316215a.jpg)